Technology in Action Tour

 - The use of technology to limit plant handling and improve overall plant health

-- Irrigation innovations that allow Seville to control their water supply
+- Irrigation innovations that allow Southwest to control their water supply

 - Shipping techniques that involve a cutting-edge racking system for quicker turnarounds and on-time deliveries